 That’s the beauty of setting sun.
 He can blacken you out from behind.

 A silhouette or a soft bronzian glow – all depends on where you place your lens – either way it’s just beautiful!

 “Never lose an opportunity of seeing anything beautiful, for beauty is God’s handwriting” (– Ralph Waldo Emerson)

-‘Mind’ – this word grabbed my attention when I wanted to write about winds – I wasn’t looking for it… but noticed it everywhere and heard it in conversations – contexts different, intents different – but the word remained!
+‘Mind’ – this word grabbed my attention when I wanted to write about winds – I wasn’t looking for it… but noticed it everywhere and heard it in conversations – contexts different, intents different – but the word slithered in!

 Now that leaves me to continue with what I wanted to share here – wind!

 Desert winds are charmers and they can be heedlessly noisy when they want to – may be because they don’t have trees to converse and share!
-When they get intermittently gutsy they keep howling through window slits and gaps nonchalantly demanding entry.
+When they get intermittently gutsy they keep howling through window slits and gaps nonchalantly demanding entry and ears.

 These winds can raise columns of dust off the arid land creating dust ghosts of sizes many and forms varied – a bizarre performance that may last a few seconds to minutes.